sarenji/pokebattle-sim/README.md

 to automatically compile all client-side files and run nodemon for you.

-### Vagrant
+### Vagrant (Windows-only, optional)

-In case you are using Windows or wish to ensure that your development environment is consistent, you can use Vagrant.
+In case the Windows redis-server does not work for you, we do provide Vagrant.
 First, you must install [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Next, run this in the terminal, inside the project directory: